 “Moody’s” means Moody’s Investors Service, Inc. or its successor.

-“One Week LIBOR” means, for the relevant determination date a rate equal to the London Interbank Offered Rate (“LIBOR”) at the rate for one week LIBOR quoted on the Telerate Screen Pages 3750 or 3740, as appropriate, (or any successor page(s) thereto) at or about 11 a.m.
-(London-time).
-If such rate does not appear on the Telerate Screen Page 3750 or 3740, as appropriate, (or on any successor page thereto) on the relevant day or days, the rate will be determined as if the parties had specified the rate as being the arithmetic mean of the rates at which deposits in Sterling are offered by four major banks in the London Interbank market for a period of one week.
-The interest calculated at the rate or rates referred to above shall be compounded on a daily basis.

 “Other Eligible Credit Support” means, with respect to a party, the items, if any, specified as such for that party in Paragraph 11(b)(ii)(B).

 “Other Equivalent Credit Support” means, in relation to any Other Eligible Credit Support comprised in the Credit Support Balance, Other Eligible Credit Support of the same type, nominal value, description and amount as that Other Eligible Credit Support.